CLTPayne/reduce/README.md

 - Issues - would be very happy to switch to a regular javascript function invoked via the function invokation pattern, however I don't currently see how to achieve the 'eating up' / slicing of the data with no variable assignment, mutation, or loops.
 - Ideas - is there something I don't currently remember or know about with spead and rest operators?
 The main es6 aspect I think of that could be relevant is the arrow function - as this doesn't have it's own this object.

+`reduce5,js`
+- Clue status - I was missing out on a key es6 addition by using the prototype pattern originally.
+- Thought process - what es6 features do I know about other than the arrow function?
+Had considered spread and rest above.
+Now implemented with them.

 #### Clues:

 Test data suggestion: